nii236/technical-blog/content/post/2016-04-27-microservices.md

 date = "2016-04-27T14:21:40+08:00"
-description = "Someone was going to do it eventually..." title = "A trading platform in Go" tags = ["microservices", "finance", "trading", "go"] categories = ["software"] series = ["go"]
+description = "Someone was going to do it eventually..." title = "A trading platform in Go" tags = ["microservices", "finance", "go", "programming"] categories = ["software"] series = ["go"]
 +++